Skip to main content

 Academic

-A sophisticated analysis of peptide therapy outcomes requires a systems-biology perspective, viewing as data points emerging from the complex, interconnected network of endocrine and metabolic pathways.
+A sophisticated analysis of peptide therapy outcomes requires a systems-biology perspective, viewing lab results as data points emerging from the complex, interconnected network of endocrine and metabolic pathways.
 The influence of diet and exercise extends beyond simple stimulation or suppression; these lifestyle factors act as potent modulators of the entire somatotropic axis, from hypothalamic signaling down to peripheral tissue sensitivity.
 The interpretation of lab values for GH and IGF-1 without this context is clinically incomplete.

 The Somatotropic Axis under Lifestyle Modulation